 Cornell requires students who are traveling abroad to be covered by an active health insurance policy that meets specific requirements:

 - If you have private health insurance, your plan will already meet the university's requirements (per Cornell’s annual insurance waiver process).
 However, some approved insurance plans may decrease your coverage when you are overseas.
 Contact your insurance provider to verify that your level of coverage does not decrease when you are out of the country.
 If the level of coverage does decrease, you must obtain a rider or purchase an additional policy to ensure the necessary level of coverage.
-Learn more about these requirements.
+Learn more about these requirements and options for additional coverage.

 Physical and mental health